-1. Housing and community development activities
+1. Housing and CD activities

-The maximum grant award for all Community Development Activities is \$1.5 million per Jurisdiction.
+The maximum grant award for all CD Activities is \$1.5 million per Jurisdiction.
 Per Jurisdiction limits do not apply to Colonia and Native American set-asides.
 The below limits are new grant awards limits per Activity.
 PI included in an Activity budget does not count against the Jurisdiction maximum grant award.
 Total Activity budgets may exceed the award limits when PI is budgeted to the Activity; however, the new grant award, per Activity, shall not exceed the maximums below.
 Per-Activity limits do apply to Colonia and Native American set-asides.

-Pursuant to 24 CFR § 570.482, eligible activities and maximum grant award amount for funding the CDBG program include, but are not limited to:
+Pursuant to 24 CFR §570.482, eligible activities and maximum grant award amount for funding the CDBG program include, but are not limited to:

 - a.
-Housing assistance to single-family units - Single Family (1-4 units) Homebuyer Assistance up to \$500,000 - Single Family (1-4 units) Housing Rehabilitation up to \$500,000 - b.
-Non-housing community development activities1 - Public Services up to \$500,000 - Planning & Technical Assistance up to \$250,000 - 2.
-Economic Development activities
+Housing assistance to single-family units - Single Family (1 4 units) Homebuyer Assistance up to \$500,000 - Single Family (1 4 units) Housing Rehabilitation up to \$500,000 - b.
+Non-housing CD activities1 - Public Services up to \$500,000 - Planning & Technical Assistance up to \$250,000

+2. Economic Development activities

 The maximum total Jurisdiction grant award for ED activities is \$1.5 million.
 When applying for ED and CD activities, the combined maximum may not exceed \$1.5 million.
+Applicants may apply for up to \$750,000 maximum to be used for Business Assistance and/or Microenterprise Assistance.
 These maximums do not include PI.
 PI may be included in addition to the new program award.
 The below limits are new grant awards limits per Activity.
 Per-Activity limits do not apply to Colonia and Native American set-asides.
-ED activities and grant award include: